deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 "Unsubtle, isn't it?"
 Regaari agreed, though privately he felt that the name was appropriately bellicose for a warship.
 Why mask its nature behind poetic imagery?

 A minute later, *Violent* hit sublight at a relative stop a few hundred kilometres away.
 His transport only registered its presence by the friendly identity signals it was broadcasting: Without those, it would have been all but invisible.
-No radar signature, with a shape and albedo that sent every sensor they had skipping off without trace and zero visible heat – Regaari knew that it would be radiating all of its heat in a coherent beam  back towards the nearest star.
+No radar signature, with a shape and albedo that sent every sensor they had skipping off without trace and zero visible heat---Regaari knew that it would be radiating all of its heat in a coherent beam  back towards the nearest star.
 Only his experimental gravimetric sensors, designed to counter Hunter cloaking devices, told him that *something* was there, and they were still far too imprecise to narrow down the exact location of *Violent*'s mass to within a radius better than thirty kilometers.

 "*Springing Ember, please disable all electronic security and submit to a database scan.*"